mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 ![](/images/Why_does_boundary_testing_work/F0C01141-998F-445C-BB8C-26CD351800FB.jpeg#inTextImage)

-Behind the scenes, this is what ends up being implemented for the award system.
+Behind the scenes, the code below is what ends up being implemented for the award system.
 This is just some pseudocode that will help explain the impacts of the tests.
 It is purposefully incorrect, so let's see if the tests will be able to spot the bugs.

 ```jsx
 if (insertedNumber > 30)